publisha/shakespeareplay/readme.md

 # The Repository for your Shakespeare Play Web page

-The documentation for this work is available at [publisha.githib.io][648ab2ee]

-  [648ab2ee]: https://publisha.github.io/pages/create_speare_play_web/ "Open a new window and read this document" target="_blank"
+The documentation for this work is available at [publisha.githib.io] (https://publisha.github.io/pages/create_speare_play_web/ "Open a new window and read this document" target="_blank")